uroesch/LdapAdminPortable/README.md

 <!-- Start include INSTALL.md -->
 ## Installation

+### Download

+Since this is not an official PortableApp the PortableApps installer must be download first.
+Navigate to https://github.com/uroesch/LdapAdminPortable/releases for a selection of releases.

 ### Install via the PortableApps.com Platform

 After downloading the `.paf.exe` installer navigate to your PortableApps.com Platform